-The College Funding Estimator estimates the results of your FAFSA (Free Application for Federal Financial Aid).
+The College Funding Estimator estimates the results of your FAFSA (Free Application for Federal Student Aid).
 The FAFSA is the application for federal, state and college-based financial aid.
-You’ll complete and submit the FAFSA after January 1 of your senior year of high school – and every year that you’re in college.
+You’ll complete and submit the FAFSA on or after October 1 of your senior year of high school – and every year that you’re in college.

 Gather these items to complete the College Funding Estimator: